testfairy/docs/docs/03_Android/09_Working_with_On_Premise_installations.md

 TestFairy can be installed on a private cloud, or as an on-premise installation within your organization.
-With this installation, all the data is stored privately using your resources.
+With this installation, all the data is stored privately using your own resources.

-TestFairy's Android SDK can be told to use other servers than the default public installation.
-For example, an organization that has TestFairy installed on the domain `dev.myorg.com` needs to add a single call when initializing the SDK:
+TestFairy's Android SDK can be ordered to use other servers than the default public installation.
+For example, an organization that has TestFairy installed on the domain `dev.myorg.com` has to add a single call when initializing the SDK:

 ```java
 @Override